milesw/ldimport/README.md

 Overview
 ------------

 Most of the Drupal functionality comes from the Feeds module itself.
-All linked data fetching and parsing is handled by the ARC2 library.
+All linked data fetching and parsing is handled by the Graphite and ARC2 libraries.

 1. You configure a Feeds importer
 2. You define a list of resource URIs to import
-3. ARC2 fetches RDF data for each resource via content negotiation
+3. Graphite fetches RDF data for each resource via content negotiation
 4. Feeds creates one Drupal entity for each resource
 5. Feeds maps RDF properties to Drupal fields for each entity